Safety investigators will look into how an engine caught fire on a Boeing 737 Max

 There was no smoke or fire coming from the engine, but the plane was towed to the gate, where maintenance crews saw signs of fuel leaking from the engine, and heat damage inside the engine cover, the NTSB said.

 The NTSB kept the engine for its investigation.
+Federal Aviation Administration records indicate the plane was built in late 2020.

 The flight carried 179 passengers and five crew members.

-The NTSB said the investigation will include representatives from Boeing, engine maker CFM International, United Airlines, and the Federal Aviation Administration.
+The NTSB said the investigation will include representatives from Boeing, engine maker CFM International, United Airlines and the FAA.